-This asset becomes trapped equity when it’s untapped, ignored, or forgotten in situations where it could provide cash flow or be put to better use.
+This asset becomes trapped equity when it’s untapped, ignored, or forgotten in situations where it could provide cash flow, pay off debts, or be put to better use.
 It can also refer to homeowners with low credit scores who can’t access reasonable loan terms to borrow against equity.1

 Benefits of Leveraging Trapped Equity